swcarpentry/git-novice/01-backup.md

 Now you should see your file `mars.txt` with its changes.

-We can do this through the command line as well.
+Remember, the Github app is just a convenient way of executing Git commands without having to use the terminal, but we should know what is going on behind the scenes too.
 These commands are the ones that the GUI app is running for you.

 Let's ask Git about the status of this repo: